haritha28/HarikumarGuptaKyal/README.md

 * AutomatedSOS: It is a service built on top of Data4Help which monitors the health status of the subscribed customers and sends ambulance to customers when health parameters are below certain thresholds.

-* Track4Run: It is a service to track athletes participating in a run.
+* Track4Run: It is a service that allows organizer to organize a race, athletes to participate in the race and spectators to view the race live in a Map.

 ### Team Members
 1. Mohini Gupta